People talk about an edge in trading yet never want to discuss what their edge is. Can you give an example of an edge that no longer work…

 In other words, this is outcome versus process thinking.

 For example, my trading history is part of my every day position sizing.
 How i size my positions today is conditioned by how well past trades have performed.
-If they perform poorly, then I should trade smaller so as to preserve both financial and emotional capital.
+If they perform poorly, then I should trade smaller so as to preserve both financial and emotional capital.1 Know your style

 It is great to be the best figure skater, but August tends to be a bit dull.